datacoves/docs/docs/README.md

 - **Explanation** give you an understanding as to the rationale for the suggestions we make
 - **Reference guides** give you detailed information on a given topic

+?>
+  If you are here for the first time, check out the **Getting Started** section on the sidebar.

 # Support

 ## Slack